Characterizing the boundary of the set of absolutely separable states and their generation via noisy environments: Characterization of Absolutely Separable States

 Interestingly, there exist rank-$4$ absolutely separable states in $2\otimes2$ which can stay outside the maximal ball \cite{Kus01}.
-In this context, we mention that there is no known protocol to produce rank-$4$ absolutely separable states in $2\otimes2$ which reside outside the maximal ball.
+In this context, we mention that there are ways to check if a given state is an absolutely separable state and if it belongs to the maximal ball but there is no known protocol to produce rank-$4$ absolutely separable states systematically in $2\otimes2$ which reside outside the maximal ball.
 We now propose a prescription to produce rank-$4$ absolutely separable states which reside outside the maximal ball.
 This can be done by exploring the boundary of {\bf AS}.

 \begin{enumerate} \item Take a rank-3 state in $2\otimes 2$ which is not absolutely separable, i.e., such states must reside outside the maximal ball.
 From Proposition \ref{prop1}, it is clear that such states are of the form $\sum_{i=1}^3p_i\ket{\psi_i}\bra{\psi_i}$ with at least one $p_i$, not equal to the other $p_i$s.